 Zakah al-Mal is a cyclic charity based on the amount of wealth owned by a Muslim individual or organization.
 This payment is obligatory upon any Muslim individual or organization that has completed the requirement of nisab and haul (one hijrah calendar year).
 The payment is 2.5% out of the total wealth deemed for zakah.
 Nisab is the equivalent value of 3 oz. of gold, which equaled approximately $3,965.00

 Zakah becomes due immediately one year from:

-- The first day you acquired nisab for the first time
+- The first day you acquired nisab (minimum Zakatable amount) for the first time.

-- The date you paid zakah the previous year
+- The Hijri date you paid Zakah the previous year.